learn-co-curriculum/hs-intro-web-design-teachers-guide-intro-js/README.md

 ###SWABATs
+***Students will be able to understand the fundamentals of jQuery and incorporate them into their projects***

-+ perform math with JS
++ Perform math with JS
-+ declare JavaScript variables
++ Declare JavaScript variables
-+ declare JS constants
++ Declare JS constants
-+ understand JS datatypes
++ Understand JS datatypes
-+ execute string concatenate
++ Execute string concatenate
-+ utilize string methods
++ Utilize string methods
-+ execute string concatenate
++ Execute string concatenate
-+ understand datatype conversion and why/when to use it
++ Understand datatype conversion and why/when to use it
-+ use different types of dialogue boxes like alerts and
++ Use different types of dialogue boxes like alerts and
-+ display text in the console
++ Display text in the console
-+ understand comparison and logic operators
++ Understand comparison and logic operators
-+ use conditional statements to control program flow (if/else and switch)
++ Use conditional statements to control program flow (if/else and switch)
-+ DOM - explain what the document object model is and how we can interact with it
++ DOM - Explain what the document object model is and how we can interact with it
-+ DOM - understand the tree-like structure of the DOM
++ DOM - Understand the tree-like structure of the DOM
-+ jQuery - use proper syntax
++ jQuery - Use proper syntax
-+ jQuery - how to use selectors and methods together to manipulate the DOM
++ jQuery - Use selectors and methods together to manipulate the DOM
-+ jQuery - how to use jQuery selectors - they are essentially the same as CSS selectors
++ jQuery - Use jQuery selectors - they are essentially the same as CSS selectors
-+ jQuery - understand what jQuery is - a library that helps us interact with the DOM
++ jQuery - Understand what jQuery is - a library that helps us interact with the DOM
-+ jQuery - set up a document with jQuery
++ jQuery - Set up a document with jQuery

 ###Motivation